“Changing careers is Normal, Growth & Regrets” Personal Storytime Edition with not much art [MAY2017]

-- I won’t go into the negatives here because there’s more in depth stories on this in the Hermit Burpcast and because I don’t want to remember them and how trapped and burnt out I felt.
+- I won’t go into the negatives here because there’s more in depth stories on this in the Hermit Burpcast (see episodes 3 to 6 linked below) and because I don’t want to remember them and how trapped and burnt out I felt.

 - 2011 I attempted Emergency or Replacement Teaching and Mathematics Tutoring with further terrible experiences.